How are uber and lyft drivers vetted?

 Lyft drivers must have a current and valid driver’s license as well as license plates with current registration.
 A valid insurance policy in the name of the driver must be provided.
 If the policy is in someone else’s name, a declaration from the insurance company will be required.

-What disqualifies someone from being an Uber or Lyft driver?
+What disqualifies Someone from Being an Uber or Lyft Driver?

 Both Uber and Lyft disqualify drivers who do not meet their criminal background check standards.
 These standards are in place to ensure that drivers are safe and don’t have a history of criminal activities or poor driving records.